top of page

 About Dennis Lo

 Dennis Lo is an Associate Professor of Global Cinemas in the English Department at James Madison University.
-He received a Ph.D. in Cinema Studies at UCLA in 2015, and currently teaches histories of global cinema, film and media theories, media industries, and transnational authors and genres, with a specific focus on Chinese-language cinemas.
-His research explores the intersections of Chinese-language film aesthetics, film authorship, location shooting, media anthropology, cultural geography, and cinematic ecocriticism.
+He received a Ph.D. in Cinema Studies at UCLA in 2015, and currently teaches histories of global cinema, new media theories, media industries, and transnational authors and genres, with a specific focus on Chinese-language cinemas.
+His research explores the intersections of Chinese-language film aesthetics, cultural geography, cinematic ecocriticism, media anthropology, and critical theories of extended reality (XR) media.

 My latest projects